Inf0eSec/THM-RootMe/README.md

 I hope you enjoyed this CTF write-up.
 It's my first attempt at compliling a walk-through for "Capture the Flag!".

+A big thankyou goes out to Reddyyz https://tryhackme.com/p/ReddyyZ for creating this room.

 https://twitter.com/CyberRo0kie